ksharma120497/ChatApp/README.md

-# ChatApp</br>
-- Creating a simple Chatting App using Java (Socket Programming)</br>
+## Creating a simple Chatting App using Java (Socket Programming)

-Note :- Only works between devices that are connected to the same network or router.</br>
+Note :- Only works between devices that are connected to the same network or router.